7 motorcyclists clocked riding 125 mph down highway

 RAYMOND, N.H.
 (AP) - New Hampshire state police have arrested seven motorcyclists from Massachusetts on reckless driving charges after they were clocked riding 125 mph (201 kph) on a highway.

-Police say the arrests happened Sunday afternoon in Raymond, New Hampshire.
+Police say the arrests happened Sunday afternoon in Raymond, Massachusetts.
 Troopers were alerted to a group of motorcyclists traveling high speeds on Route 101.

 Police say the motorcycles were recorded traveling at 125 mph (201 kph) in a 65-mph (105-kph) zone.
 Two of the motorcyclists had passengers.